Jimena25/lab-04-version-control/README.markdown

- This is Lab 04
+ This is Lab 04.
-It's about version control
+It's about version control.